dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/kaby-lake.md

 ### APFS

-Settings related to the APFS driver.
+Settings related to the APFS driver, leave everything here as default.

-* **EnableJumpstart**: YES
-  * Allows us to load Apple's APFS driver

-* **HideVerbose**: YES
-  * Hides APFS debugging info, generally not needed

-* **JumpstartHotPlug**: NO
-  * Allows APFS hot-plug at the OpenCore boot menu, for us we'll ignore

-* **MinDate**: `0`
-  * Minimum date allowed for Apple's APFS to load, current default is set to 2020/01/01
-  * Setting to `-1` will allow any version of APFS to load, note this is highly discouraged for security reasons

-* **MinVersion**: `0`
-  * Minimum macOS version that OpenCore will load the APFS driver, current default is set to 10.13.6
-  * Setting to `-1` will allow any version of APFS to load, note this is highly discouraged for security reasons
+### Audio

-**Audio**: Related to AudioDxe settings, for us we'll be ignoring(leave as default).
-This is unrelated to audio support in macOS
+Related to AudioDxe settings, for us we'll be ignoring(leave as default).
+This is unrelated to audio support in macOS.

 * For further use of AudioDxe and the Audio section, please see the Post Install page: [Add GUI and Boot-chime](/post-install/README.md)